For English major and minor requirements, please visit the course catalog.

 - Study with full-time, tenure track professors (three winners of Missouri Governor's Award for Excellence in Teaching) who have chosen to teach at Westminster because of the student-oriented atmosphere that allows close interaction and who do on the professional level the same things they ask of you-oral presentations and creative or critical writing.

 - Develop close faculty-student relationships as the result of small classes, office visits for formal and informal advising, conversations over coffee or at meals, and receptions for visiting writers in faculty homes.

-- Design a program of study that caters to your interest and needs from four tracks available-literature and criticism, creative writing, English education or journalism/publishing.
+- Design a program of study that caters to your interest and needs from three tracks available: literature, creative writing, or English education..

 - Enjoy active learning with daily engagement in lively classroom discussions made possible by close reading of texts.

 - Gain the first rate-skills with language that gives you the edge over the competition in a demanding job market.